MikeHopcroft/prepress/documentation/README.src.md

 The second parameter, which is optional, specifies the output location.
 It can be the path to a single file or a directory.
 If the output location is omitted, `prepress` will use the input directory.

-You can use the `-d` parameter to do a "dry run" that processes the input and then displays the resulting markdown on the console, instead of writing to the output file.
+You can use the `-d` option to do a "dry run" that processes the input and then displays the resulting markdown on the console, instead of writing to the output file.
 The output will include a line that describes where the output would be written when not doing a "dry run".

 ## Authoring Markdown for Prepress